g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 // Define a default task
 gulp.task('default', gulp.series('sass', 'minify-css'));
 ```
 This snippet of code enables Gulp to automate the process of converting Sass files `(src/scss/**/*.scss)` into normal CSS as well as minifying the resultant CSS files `(dist/css/**/*.css)` through the `gulp-sass` and `gulp-clean-css` respectively.
-In case you just type gulp at the command prompt it makes sure all them are done one after another which saves time for developers working on web projects; making it easier for them to prepare and optimize their stylesheets.
+In case you just type gulp at the command prompt it makes sure all of them are done one after another which saves time for developers working on web projects; making it easier for them to prepare and optimize their stylesheets.

 ### Automation with Watch Tasks
 If you want to auto-compile CSS and bundle it whenever you make changes to your Sass files, you will need to utilize the following Gulp watch tasks code: